Working relationships: managing conflict

-In the third part of our Workplace Relationships series we ask: what happens when a friendship turns sour in the workplace?
+What happens when a relationship turns sour in the workplace?

-As our second post discussed, the forming of friendships is inevitable, with 83% of employers saying they know of close friendships in their organisation.
+Our research found that the forming of friendships at work is inevitable, with 83% of employers saying they know of close friendships in their organisation.
 Most in turn agree, that these relationships offer a huge benefit to company culture and the business in general, both in terms of productivity and in retention.

 But it’s a sad fact of life that people fall out.
 Disagreements can arise over the simplest things.
 So while professional disagreements can show passion and determination, as two parties vie for their vision to come to fruition, a personal conflict can be hazardous to your business.

 From our recent research which canvassed 4,000 candidates and over 100 employers, we found that 1 in 3 companies have faced difficulties as a result of the breakdown of friendships between staff.
 What’s more is that, 1 in 4 of these incidents ultimately ended in an employee resigning.

 Alongside resignation, the fallout can be huge.
 Employers tell us that in their experience, the impact includes a decrease in productivity, which was experienced by nearly half of respondents.
 Perhaps more concerning is that 38% claimed it gave rise to a culture of bullying, and rumour-spreading in their office.
 This is perhaps why 26% said it lead to employees needing time off work for stress.

 So how can you approach these incidents in order to limit the fallout and keep your team happy and working together effectively and harmoniously?